Using the script editor

 The Script Explorer panel has two parts: an Object Explorer and a Type Explorer.

-The Object Explorer lists all of the currently-available objects on your dashboard (in alphabetical order).
-These objects exist on the dashboard or application and can be manipulated by the statements you write in the editor.
+The Object Explorer lists all of the currently-available objects on your view (in alphabetical order), which can be manipulated by the statements you write in the editor.

 Expand the triangles on the left to see what properties and methods are available on each object.